rtatat/bank-customer-churn/README.md

 - Finally, the best model is evaluated again on the full testing data, achieving a loss of 0.3142 and an accuracy of 99.88%

 ### Support Vector Classifer
+Support Vector Classifier is a type of Support Vector Machine which are commonly used for binary classification tasks and is well suited for this project.
 SVC attempts to model a hyperplane that separates the classes (in this case binary classes) in feature space with the largest margin (distance between the hyperplane and the closest data point).
-It is commonly used for binary classification tasks and is well suited for this project.
-They are also resistant to overfitting via its support vectors which may assist in this scenario.
+SVC is resistant to overfitting via its support vectors which may assist in this scenario.

-This model produced an accuracy of 99.72%
+The accuracy for this model was 99.72%.

 ### XGBoost (Gradient Boosting Model)
-XGBoost (Extreme Gradient Boosting) is a type of boosting algorithm, these are machine learning models that combine multiple weak learning models such as decision trees into a sequential system.
-Each weak learning model corrects errors made be the previous one.
+XGBoost, also known as Extreme Gradient Boosting, is a type of boosting algorithm.
+These are machine learning models that combine multiple weak learning models such as decision trees into a sequential system.
+Each weak learning model corrects errors made by the previous one.
-This makes XGBoost effective at binary classification and is well suited for this project.
+This makes these XGBoost effective at binary classification.
 XGBoost is also capable of determining feature importance which provided an opportunity to verify the feature importance results conducted alongside our initial neural network.

-This model produced an accuracy of 99.90%.
+The accuracy for this model was 99.90%

-#### Feature Importance
+### Feature Importance
 - A Random Forest Classifier (rf) is created and fit to the training data (X, y).
 - The feature importances are retrieved from the rf model using rf.feature_importances_.
 - A pandas dataframe named "feature_importance_df" is created to store feature names and importances.